zhouqingqing/qpmodel/README.md

 - Verify the optimizer by some unittests and TPCH/DS.
 All TPCH queries are runnable.
 TPCDS we do not support window function and rolling groups.
 You can find TPCH plan [here](https://github.com/zhouqingqing/adb/tree/master/test/regress/expect/tpch0001).

 ## Executor
-The executor is implemented for two purpose: (1) verify plan correctness; (2) demonstrate codeGen engineering readiness following paper ["How to Architect a query compiler, Revisited"](https://www.cs.purdue.edu/homes/rompf/papers/tahboub-sigmod18.pdf) by R.Y.Tahboub et al. Executor is not intended to demonstrate implementing specific operator efficiently.
+The executor is implemented for two purpose: (1) verify plan correctness; (2) test codeGen engineering readiness following paper ["How to Architect a query compiler, Revisited"](https://www.cs.purdue.edu/homes/rompf/papers/tahboub-sigmod18.pdf) by R.Y.Tahboub et al. Executor is not intended to demonstrate implementing specific operator efficiently.
 - It does not use a LMS underneath, but thanks for c#'s interpolated string support, the template is easy to read and construct side by side with interpreted code.
 - To support incremental codeGen improvement, meaning we can ship partial codeGen implementation, it supports a generic expression evaluation function which can fallback to the interpreted implementation if that specific expression is not codeGen ready.
 - It emulates a cross machine execution using parallel threads using remote exchange model.